pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// same ResourceClaim.
 	//
 	// kubelet will check this before allowing a Pod to run because a
+	// a user might have selected a node manually without reserving
+	// resources or a
 	// scheduler might have missed that step, for example because it
 	// doesn't support dynamic resource allocation or the feature was
 	// disabled.